dai-dao/phish_protect/README.md

 ### INTRO
-- Chrome extension that uses both static analysis and machine learning approach to identify malicious URL in real-time.
-As well delivering website-specific data
+- Chrome extension that uses both static analysis, block-list based and machine learning approach to identify malicious URLs in real-time

 ### TODO
-- Use Cliqz's database of trackers to identify trackers from requests and BLOCK
 - Build URL classifier for malicious URL
     - Deploy on GCP
     - Call API and get result